DaAlbrecht/thesis-TEKO/content/Implementation.typ

 The `get_queue_message_count` function is used to retrieve metadata about the queue using the RabbitMQ management API.
-This is necessary because the AMQP protocol does not provide a way to check if a queue does actually exist and if it does exist, how many messages are in the queue.
+This is necessary because the AMQP protocol does not provide a way to check if a queue does actually exist or how many  messages are in the queue.
 The only way to get the number of messages in a queue using the AMQP protocol is to declare the queue again.
-The problem is, if the queue already exists, the number of messages in the queue is returned as wanted but if the queue does not exist, the queue gets created.
+If the queue already exists, the number of messages in the queue is returned as wanted but if the queue does not exist, the queue gets created.
 This is not the desired behaviour.
 Therefore the RabbitMQ management API is used.